gdjohnson/TK19/concepts/tripping.md

 > Basic humor happens when you get a jolt of mirth because a belief that you, yourself, are committed to — without realizing it — becomes invalidated.

 > Our brains are engaged full time in real-time (risky) heuristic search, generating presumptions about what will be experienced next in every domain.
 This time-pressured, unsupervised generation process has necessarily lenient standards and introduces content — not all of which can be properly checked for truth — into our mental spaces.
 If left unexamined, the inevitable errors in these vestibules of consciousness would ultimately continue on to contaminate our world knowledge store.
 So there has to be a policy of double-checking these candidate beliefs and surmisings, and the discovery and resolution of these at breakneck speed is maintained by a powerful reward system — the feeling of humor; mirth — that must support this activity in competition with all the other things you could be thinking about.

+# TIS transcripts

+## 210731

+[12:11 PM] Natural Hazard: Reality Shock feels like it gets at this, but different part of speech.
+[12:11 PM] Natural Hazard: I was actually just using the "missing a step that isn't there" example to talk about it [12:13 PM] Natural Hazard: Or maybe, the relation is when you "trip" (the activity) you experience "reality shock" [12:14 PM] Natural Hazard: So to trip is to but up against reality in a way that punctures your previous ready-at-hand experience of reality
+[12:15 PM] Natural Hazard: And reality shock is pointing at the cluster of feelings one typically experiences after tripping "sufficiently" hard